French Fries on a Diet: How To Indulge Wisely Without Derailing Your Weight Loss Goals

 However, if you’re set on eating French fries every single day, it’s best to eat them at times where our body can use that energy source most effectively.

-When Is The Best Time to Eat French Fries on a Diet?
+When Is The Best Time To Eat French Fries on a Diet?

 Try to eat fries only once a week or less and consume healthier pre-workout snacks, like fruits, on other days.
 If you really can’t resist, though, a couple of French fries before your workout won’t harm you in the long run.